APdev93/WaBot-With-PairingCode/README.md

    let { version, isLatest } = await fetchLatestBaileysVersion();
   const sock = makeWASocket({
       version,
-      logger: P, // P for hidden log console
+      logger: P, /** P for hidden logger log */
-      printQRInTerminal: !usePairingCode, // If you want to use scan, then change the value of this variable to false
+      printQRInTerminal: true, /** If you want to use scan, then change the value of this variable to false */
-      browser: ["chrome (linux)", "", ""], // If you change this then the pairing code will not work
+      browser: Browser.ubuntu("CHROME"), /** There are several browser options, see documentation from @whiskeysockets/baileys
       auth: {
          creds: state.creds,
          keys: makeCacheableSignalKeyStore(state.keys, P),